ctb/titus-blog/src/w4s-future-strategies.rst

    Lots of scientists are interested in this stuff, but very few have the time to devote to learning new tech (see point 1).
-Support 3- or 6-month sabbaticals, or summers, in environments with enough tech-savvy at-risk youth (joke!) and other practicing researchers to show off blogging, online forums, and the rest.
+Support 3- or 6-month sabbaticals, or summers, in environments with enough tech-savvy at-risk youth and other practicing researchers to show off blogging, online forums, and the rest.
+Sucking in young scientists with summer funding a la GSoC might also work -- if it was on their research rather than some side project.

 6. Venues for in-person collaboration and discussion by scientists on tech stuff.